orcfax/docs/docs/ITN/phase-2-manual.md

 which underpin Orcfax CNT feeds, and will do so by leveraging their own instance of a cardano node.

-Validators will continue to send all data to the Orcfax centralized validator and publisher.
+Validators will continue to send all data to the Orcfax federated validator and publisher.

 ### Hardware and infrastructure